How to Paint Cork Board: A Comprehensive Guide

 What should I do if the paint starts to peel off the cork board?

-Yes, if you remove the peeling paint and properly re-prime the surface, you can prevent future peeling.
+Removing the peeling paint and properly re-priming the surface can help prevent future peeling.

 How can I maintain the appearance of my painted cork board over time?

-Yes, if you regularly dust it and avoid harsh cleaners, you can keep your painted cork board looking fresh and vibrant.
+Regularly dusting it and avoiding harsh cleaners will help keep your painted cork board looking fresh and vibrant.